 Subd.
 6. Occupational regulation.
-"Occupational regulation" means a statute, rule, practice, policy, or other state law that allows an individual to use an occupational title or work in a lawful occupation.
-It includes registration, certification, and occupational license.
-It excludes a business license, facility license, building permit, or zoning and land use regulation except to the extent those state laws regulate an individual's personal qualifications to perform a lawful occupation.
+"Occupational regulation" means a statute, rule, practice, policy, or other state law that allows an individual to use an occupational title or work in a an occupational regulation (e.g. certified public accountant) or (2) a licensed practitioner to represent expert qualifications when lawfully authorized in an occupational regulation (e.g. board certified plastic surgeon).

-&lt;sup>1 Deceptive trade practices acts are an effective means to protect consumers from fraud.
+&lt;sup>2 Deceptive trade practices acts are an effective means to protect consumers from fraud.

-&lt;sup>2 Mandatory disclosures may reduce misleading or confusing attributes.
+&lt;sup>3 Mandatory disclosures may reduce misleading or confusing attributes.
 Disclosures that favor certain goods or services, such as a country-of-origin label, should not be used.